codaley/objectdet-tflitemm/README.md

 The app supports multiple TensorFlow Lite models, including:
 - Pretrained models like **EfficientDet Lite0**, **EfficientDet Lite1**, and **EfficientDet Lite2**.
-- Custom-trained models like the one in this project for detecting bags and rocks.
+- Custom-trained models like the one in this project for detecting rocks and bags.

 Model downloading and placement into the `assets` folder is handled automatically by the app’s Gradle scripts during the build process.